Tapan14378/Dissertation-Solver/README.md

 **Gurobi.py:** This file contains the constraint programming model built using the Gurobi solver to find matches.

+**Data generator.py:** This file contains the Python code synthetic data creation.

+**Data_preprocesser.py:** This file contains the Python code for the data preprocessor.

 **Datasets:** The "Datasets" folder contains datasets of different sizes for testing.
+**Postcode Datasets:** The "Datasets" folder contains a dataset of Postcodes for data_genrator.

-## Usage Instructions
+## Usage Instructions- Solvers

 ### Step 1: Edit the Code
 - Open the Python code file you wish to use in a text editor or integrated development environment (IDE) of your choice.